Articles

 But what about those of you with less exciting news?
 What are you supposed to do if you were deferred?
 What does that mean, and what steps should you take next?

 If you were deferred from your first choice school, don’t be disheartened.
 There are many different factors that can play into this.
 A deferment means that they are still considering you in the regular applicant pool.
 Maybe they have a specific percentage of their incoming class that they want to take from early decisions, and you didn’t quite make that cut.
-Keep your chin up and move forward because you still have a good [...]
+Keep your chin up and move forward because you still have a [...]

 In this episode James talks toBill Asermley, executive director and coach at the Northeast Baseball School.
 Bill talks about baseball and softball recruiting at college as well as his own experiences leading then team at Yale.